CumulusNetworks/docs/content/cumulus-netq-50/Whats-New/_index.md

 - {{<link title="Switch Inventory/#create-and-assign-switch-labels" text="Create and apply custom labels">}} to organize and filter switches.
 - {{<link title="Integrate NetQ with Grafana/#collect-slurm-telemetry" text="View Slurm data in Grafana">}}.
 - You can now launch the {{<link title="Cable Validations" text="cable validation tool">}} from NetQ.
+- NetQ now collects and correlates telemetry data across compute, fabric, and workload layers using OpenTelemetry and time-series databases.
+This infrastructure update enables AI-based troubleshooting features in upcoming releases.
 - Performance improvements to the duplicate IP address validation (beta)
 - Performance improvements to the NetQ agent
 - Security enhancements and general performance improvements